kubex-ecosystem/grompt/docs/features/resilience.md

 - PostgreSQL

 ## Task Instructions
 You are an expert code generation specialist.
 Based on the requirements above, provide a comprehensive solution that:

 ### Key Requirements:
-- Follow KUBEX principles: Radical Simplicity, Modularity, No Cages
+- Follow KUBEX principles: Modularity, No Vendor Lock-in, Practicality
 - Use clear, anti-jargon language
 - Provide modular, reusable components
 - Ensure outputs are platform-agnostic